 When instructed by the claimant’s litigation lawyer, we help prepare the right figures to put into a schedule of loss and properly quantify the Court of Protection fees that are payable in a case.
 We have seen schedules which completely undervalue a client’s claim in this regard, and this can seriously prejudice the claimant in the future.
 Schedules in Court of Protection cases can extend to £200,000 or significantly more and therefore it is important that they are valued properly to ensure that the claimant’s interests are fully protected.
 If a Court of Protection claim is undervalued, and the claimant requires the service of a deputy for their lifetime, this will result in their other special and general damages being used to pay for the ongoing deputyship costs.
 This will then limit the funds that can be utilised elsewhere for care, rehabilitation and accommodation, amongst others.

 In addition, we act on behalf of several defendants in examining the witness statement put forward by the claimant’s expert in relation to Court of Protection fees to make sure it is reasonable and fair.

-If you would like to speak to one of our team regarding the making of a Court of Protection costs witness statement from either a claimant’s or a defendant’s perspective (or acting as a joint witness), please contact us.
+If you would like to speak to our team regarding the making of a Court of Protection costs witness statement from either a claimant’s or defendant’s perspective (or acting as a joint witness), please contact us.